JacGu/Getting_and_Cleaning_Project/README.md

 This repo contains the script and documentation for the course project "Getting and Cleaning data"

-The dataset being used is: [Human Activity Recognition Using Smartphones] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The script was used on the following data: [Human Activity Recognition Using Smartphones] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The R package "plyr" must be installed for the script to run properly.